 Unplug appliances and electronics in advance of storms to protect them from power surges.

-- Use battery-powered lanterns and flashlights instead of candles, which can start a fire.
+Use battery-powered lanterns and flashlights instead of candles, which can start a fire.

 NEVER go close to a downed power line or any standing water near them.
 Assume all downed lines are still energized and dangerous, and alert your electric cooperative about them.

-- Use caution around flooded areas.
+Use caution around flooded areas.
 Submerged outlets or electrical cords can pose a lethal trap.

-- Have an electrician inspect your home and appliances before using electricity after any flooding or water damage.
+Have an electrician inspect your home and appliances before using electricity after any flooding or water damage.